Daniel Stynes: Perth Glory

 Stynes was a member of the youth team for 3 seasons where he won the Dylan Tombides young player of the year award as well as making his debut against Heidelberg in the FFA cup.
 Stynes also signed his first professional contract for the 2017/18 season however tore his hamstring a day after and didn't feature at all again that season.
 Stynes returned in his starting debut against Melbourne Victory however was forced off due to a challenge that ruled him out for most of the 2018/19 season.

 Bentleigh Greens

 In June 2019, Stynes joined Bentleigh Greens in the National Premier Leagues Victoria.

 Return to Perth

 In November 2020, Stynes was selected as part of the 2020 Asian Champions League squad which played out the remaining games, which were originally postponed due the COVID-19 pandemic, in Qatar.
 His first goal for Glory came during a group stage game against Ulsan Hyundai, in which he was in the starting line-up.

 Galway United

 On 12 January 2025, Stynes signed for League of Ireland Premier Division club Galway United.
 On 2 April 2025, it was announced that he had left the club without having made an appearance.

 Ekenäs IF

-On 2 April 2025, Finnish Ykkösliiga club EIF announced the signing of Stynes for the 2025 season.Stynes scored 2 goals in his first official game for the club in the Suomen cup.
+On 2 April 2025, Finnish Ykkösliiga club EIF announced the signing of Stynes for the 2025 season.
+Stynes scored 2 goals in his first official game for the club in the Suomen cup.

+Bayswater City SC

+Stynes signed for Bayswater City and scored in his first official game against Balcatta.